-Buying properties in Thailand often require that the buyer enter into a purchase contract with a seller or developer of real property.
-Executing a purchase agreement entails the utmost attention to detail particularly on the rights, duties and responsibilities each party has agreed to undertake.
+Buying properties in Thailand often require that the buyer enters into a purchase contract with a seller or developer of the real property.
+Executing a purchase agreement entails the utmost attention to detail particularly on the rights, duties, and responsibilities each party has agreed to undertake.
 Of key importance is understanding that these stipulations, as a rule, carry legal implications that any court of law is required to recognize and enforce.
 As such, there is a need for every buyer to have a working knowledge of how these stipulations operate.

 No purchase contract is complete without a period.
-A well written purchase contract defines its existence in terms of a definite date or period of time.
+A well-written purchase contract defines its existence in terms of a definite date or period of time.
 It does not allow the parties to speculate or resort to interpretation in order to determine the contract’s lifespan.
 This stipulation is of particular importance in situations where a phase of the agreement is to be done in the future; specifically, the contract period usually coincides with the payment schedule of any purchase arrangement.

 In addition, every purchase contract requires provisions dealing with the purchase price and its manner of payment.
 These stipulations are perhaps the most important conditions found in any agreement since they define the consideration involved and ensure the means of its payment.
 Note that Thai law requires a Foreign Exchange Certificate or Form whenever a foreigner attempts to purchase real property within the country.
-This requirement mandates that any acquisition of real property should be financed by an off shore source with the use of Thai currency or Baht.
+This requirement mandates that any acquisition of real property should be financed by an offshore source with the use of Thai currency or Baht.
 This means that the foreign financing entity must correspond with a local intermediary bank in order to convert the foreign denominations into local currency.
 As an added requirement, all foreign exchanges should take place within the country and failure to do so would result in voiding the sale.

 Another important stipulation to be found in any purchase agreement is a provision on default.
-This stipulation dictates the remedies available to a party when the other incurs delay in the performance of his or her obligation.
+This stipulation dictates the remedies available to a party when the other incurs a delay in the performance of his or her obligation.
 It usually provides for a penalty or course of action that may be resorted to by the non-defaulting party.
 In any case, care should be taken in ensuring that any default stipulation entered into does not amount to an unwarranted or excessive obligation.

 Of equal importance is the addition of a proviso dealing with the possibility of resorting to arbitration.
 Arbitration is an alternative mode of dispute resolution which aims to avoid the tedious, time-consuming and costly process of litigation.
 It requires both parties to resolve their differences without the aid of legal counsel in order to put an end to any pending dispute.
 Arbitration as a process has had considerable success as more and more people prefer this method over the conventional court process.